superstreamlabs/superstream-clients-parent/superstream-clients/README.md

 ## Linger Time Configuration

-The `linger.ms` parameter follows this priority:
+The linger.ms parameter follows these rules:

-1. `SUPERSTREAM_LINGER_MS` environment variable (if set)
+1. If SUPERSTREAM_LATENCY_SENSITIVE is set to true:
+   - Linger value will never be modified, regardless of other settings

+2. If SUPERSTREAM_LATENCY_SENSITIVE is set to false or not set:
+   - If no explicit linger exists in original configuration: Use Superstream's optimized value
-2. Superstream's optimized value
+   - If explicit linger exists: Use the maximum of original value and Superstream's optimized value

 ## Installation